News, tips, and product updates.

 Purpose of room: Train new and current employees on technology and processes

-Layout: The ideal layout is a banquet style layout that seats attendees around an oval table that’s in the center of the room because it provides optimum communication and group interaction while also allowing the trainer to easily walk around the room and talk with each trainee.
+Conference room layout: The ideal layout for training is a banquet style layout that seats attendees around an oval table that’s in the center of the room because it provides optimal communication and group interaction while also allowing the trainer to easily walk around and talk with each trainee.

 Purpose of room: Conduct whole company meetings

-Conference room layout: You can set your large conference room layout up theater-style, where seats are typically arranged in a semi-circular pattern so no attendee is blocking another’s view of the slides or speaker and is best for showing slide presentations and meetings that have speaker-audience interaction.
-Another option is the elegant hollow rectangle table layout, wonderful when you have a bigger room to work with, where the table is in the middle of the space and participants face each other to encourage better face-to-face interaction.
+Conference room layout: You can set your large conference room layout up theater-style, where seats are typically arranged in a semi-circular pattern so no attendee is blocking anyone’s view of the meeting slides or speaker.
+This configuration works best for showing slide presentations and meetings that have interaction between the speaker and the audience.
+Another option is the elegant hollow rectangle table layout.
+This is wonderful when you have a bigger conference room to work with, where the table is in the middle of the space and participants face each other to encourage more face-to-face interaction.

-Technology and furniture needed: Large TV at the front-center of the room, several linking chairs or a long rectangular desk and enough chairs to fit around it and accommodate a larger number of meeting attendees
+Technology and furniture needed: Large TV at the front-center of the room, several linking chairs, or a long rectangular desk and enough chairs to fit around it and accommodate a larger number of meeting attendees

 Purpose of room: Place where employees can take a break from their desks and recharge or even where employees can have fun while brainstorming

 Conference room layout: For this conference room layout, you want to design a room that feels relaxing and fun.
-Add sporadic comfortable seating (some chairs in the corner, maybe a couch up against a wall), flat screen TV on one wall, a pool or ping pong table in the center and maybe a food and drink bar in one corner.
+Add sporadic comfortable seating (For instance: some chairs in the corner, maybe a couch up against a wall), a flat screen TV on one wall, a pool or ping pong table in the center, and maybe a food and drink bar in one corner.

 Technology and furniture needed: Large wall-mounted TV, video game console, a gaming table, couch, bar stools and comfortable modern seating